jiangranlv/jiangranlv.github.io/README.md

 I am an incoming Ph.D. student at Center on Frontiers of Computing Studies (CFCS), Peking University, where I am honored to be advised by Prof. Yizhou Wang and Prof. He Wang.

-My research interests lie in 3D computer vision, especially 3D pose estimation and the semi-/self- supervised learning schemes for the applications.
+My research interests lie in 3D computer vision and embodied AI.

 ### Markdown